-In "About" interface, the machine model, bandwidth, serial number, version info, delivery date and information about installed options can be viewed.
+In "About" interface, the equipment model, bandwidth, serial number, version information, shipment date and information about installed options can be viewed.
 Open the virtual keyboard and enter the license to install the corresponding options.

-Figure 13-3 About Interface
+Figure 14-3 About Interface

-The options that can be installed include: UART, LIN, SPI, CAN, I2C, 1553B, 429 and other serial bus decode (refer to Chapter 12 Serial Bus Trigger and Decode), frequency meter, auto range, high/low pass and so on.
+The options that can be installed include: UART, LIN, SPI, CAN, I2C, 1553B, 429 and other serial decode (refer to Chapter 13 Serial Bus Trigger and Decode).

-13.3 Settings
+14.3 Settings

 Tap settings on Homepage to enter the System Settings interface.
-Settings on the settings interface include Wi-Fi, ethernet, portable hotspot, display, HDMI, sound & notification, storage, apps, language & input, date & time, and About, as shown in Figure 13-4.
+Settings on the settings interface include Network & internet, display, sound, storage, system and About Oscilloscope, as shown in Figure 14-4.

-Figure 13-4 System Setting Interface
+Figure 14-4 System Setting Interface